 - Ancestry DNA kit.
 This is such a cool and thoughtful gift to help your parents or in-laws learn more about their heritage!

 - Photobook with grandkids.
-I love Shutterfly books, and these will be a treasure for grandparents.
+I love Mixbook books (and I shared a 50% off coupon HERE!), and these will be a treasure for grandparents.
 I also love Chatbooks cause they’re small and so easy to put together!

 - Clocks set to the time zone of each child.
 My parents got these when their kids were living in California, Texas, Pennsylvania, and England!
 They made little plaques that hang under each one with the location name, and each clock was set to the location’s time zone!
 Simple clocks like these are perfect.

-- Make a customized book about your family — I just learned about these ones from FourBears (they’re a kickstarter right now), and with the stories and information you submit, they create a children’s book about your family stories.
+- Make a customized book about your family — Last year I learned about these ones from FourBears, and with the stories and information you submit, they create a children’s book about your family stories.
 This would be such a treasure to keep at Grandma and Grandpa’s house to learn more about their history, or their parents history!

 - I Chart You genealogy chart — these are gorgeous family trees that are unlike anything I’ve seen.
 They’re works of art and so beautiful!